 1. Write to the editor first about your article, giving a brief summary of what you propose to send, the subject matter, how you would treat it and how many words you expect you may need for the article.

 2. If you have sent your article to another publication, please indicate which one.
-We don’t like to use another publication’s material without permission.
+We will not use another publication’s material without permission.

 3. When the editor gives you encouragement to proceed: